TurtleEngr/libre-bib/README.md

 ## Features

+### Libreoffice Database

 * Add bibliographic entries to a simple text file

-### Libreoffice Database

-* Import the text file into a Libreoffice compatable DB (lo db)
+* Import the text file into a Libreoffice compatible DB (lo-db)

-* Update the lo db from the text file
+* Update the lo-db from the text file

-* Make a backup csv file of the lo db
+* Make a backup csv file of the lo-db

 ### LibraryThing Database

-* Import a LibraryThing tsv file (lib db)
+* Import a LibraryThing tsv file (lib-db)

-* Merge selected fields from lib db to the lo db
+* Merge selected fields from lib-db to the lo-db

 ### Formatted Bibliography